 Packable & Crushable Hat

 Love love love my packable and crushable hat.
 Not only does it fare well in the back of my car, it does great in my suitcase!
 I was devastated to forget it on our recent trip to Fiji.
-This is the perfect travel accessory for women, especially ones with fare skin who need to keep covered.
+This is the perfect travel accessory for women, especially ones with fair skin who need to keep covered.